Serena6688/serenaintech/personal-life.md

 ## 🌍 Travel & Culture

 I’ve lived in **New York City for 6 years** and **Shanghai for 4 years**, two places that shaped how I see the world — fast-paced, diverse, and full of stories.
 Travel is my favorite way to reset and reimagine.
-Whether wandering side streets in Tokyo or hiking coastal trails in Portugal, I’m always chasing perspective.
+Whether wandering historic markets in **Istanbul**, soaking in the skyline of **Hong Kong**, or enjoying the charm of **Macau’s old town**, I’m always chasing new perspectives.

 ---